gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 No coordinate singularity at $$r = r_s$$.

-The event horizon is a null hypersurface — it moves outward at the speed of light.
+The event horizon is a null hypersurface.
+It moves outward at the speed of light.
-Once inside, nothing — not even light — can escape.
+Once inside, nothing, not even light, can escape.

 **The singularity:**

 At $$r = 0$$: a genuine curvature singularity.
-The Kretschner scalar:
+The Kretschmann scalar:

 $$K = R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}
 = \frac{48G^2M^2}{c^4r^6} \to \infty$$

-as $$r \to 0$.
+as $$r \to 0$$.

 The singularity is not a point in space.
-It is a moment in time —
+It is a moment in time:
 for any infalling observer,
 it lies in the future.

 **The Penrose-Hawking singularity theorems:**

-Roger Penrose (1965) proved:
+Roger Penrose (1965) proved
-if a trapped surface forms —
+that if a trapped surface forms
-a surface from which all light rays converge — then a singularity must form.
+(a surface from which all light rays converge), then a singularity must form.

 Stephen Hawking extended this to cosmology: the Big Bang is a singularity.

-These theorems show that singularities are generic — they are not artifacts of the special symmetry of Schwarzschild.
+These theorems show that singularities are generic.
+They are not artifacts
+of the special symmetry of Schwarzschild.
 They are inevitable consequences of GR.

-They also show where GR breaks down: at singularities, the curvature diverges, and quantum effects must become important.
+They also show where GR breaks down.
+At singularities, the curvature diverges, and quantum effects must become important.
 GR is incomplete.